dianamn/gallery-images/readme.txt

 == Changelog ==

+= 2.0.7 =
+* 1) Made additional changes and edits in unique prefixes in options
+* 2) Removed unreadable codes, and replaced with documented codes
+* 3) Updated licensing page with more vivid options of Pro features of the plugin
+* 4) Fixed translation strings

 = 2.0.6 =
 *  Fixed issues with nonce tokens in the plugin for all _POST, _GET requests